Median Income

 Safety Score

-Hayfork has an average annual temperature of 57°F (14°C).
+Hayfork enjoys a temperate climate with an average annual temperature of 57°F (14°C).
 Winters average 42°F in January while summers reach 75°F in July.
-Annual precipitation is 35.8 inches.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 35.8 inches.
+The area receives 2.7 inches of snow annually.
 Air quality is rated Good with a median AQI of 48.
+The city sits at an elevation of 2,935 feet.

 Temperature